cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 // CryptoProvider holds all necessary information to instantiate and configure a CryptoProvider. message CryptoProvider {
+    string name = 1; // (unique) name of the crypto provider. google.protobuf.Any pub_key = 2;
-    string type = 1;       // Type of the crypto provider string version = 2;    // Version of the crypto provider map<string, bytes> config = 3;  // Configuration data with byte array values
+    string type = 3;       // Type of the crypto provider string version = 4;    // Version (semver format)
+    map<string, bytes> config = 5;  // Configuration data with byte array values
-    google.protobuf.Any privKey = 4; // Optional if key is stored locally
+    google.protobuf.Any privKey = 6; // Optional if key is stored locally
 }
 ```
+<b>name</b>:
+Specifies the unique name of the crypto provider.
+This name is used to identify and reference the specific crypto provider instance.

+<b>pub_key (google.protobuf.Any)</b>:
+Holds the public key associated with the crypto provider.

 <b>type</b>:
 Specifies the type of the crypto provider.
 This field is used to identify and differentiate between various crypto provider implementations.
+Examples: `ledger`, `AWSCloudHSM`, `local-secp256k1`

 <b>version</b>:
 Indicates the version of the crypto provider using semantic versioning.

 <b>configuration (map<string, bytes>)</b>:
 Contains serialized configuration data as key-value pairs, where the key is a string and the value is a byte array.